AssemblyAI/cookbook/core-transcription/common_errors_and_solutions.md

 - **Check our Status page** to verify that we are not currently undergoing an incident
 - **Reach out to Support**: Remember to provide the transcript ID, audio file used, and parameters used in your request or the full JSON response in your message.
 You can also email support@assemblyai.com for help!

-## Common errors when making a request for a transcription
+## Common transcription processing errors
 #### 1. Audio File URL Errors

 ##### Attempting to transcribe webpages